Today, we examine freedom, how to expand it externally, and how to embrace it internally.

 These books detail the importance of freedom, why freedom is hated, and how to avoid becoming a slave to the ruling classes.

-- The True Believer: Thoughts On The Nature Of Mass Movements by Eric Hoffer – This book perfectly explains why people give up on freedom and join destructive mass movements.
-If you ever wanted to understand the mindset of the sheep, then this book is crucial reading.
+- The True Believer: Thoughts On The Nature Of Mass Movements by Eric Hoffer – This book perfectly explains why people give up on freedom and join violent mass movements.
+If you ever wanted to understand the mindset of the sheep, then this book is essential reading.

 - The 48 Laws of Power by Robert Greene – This book will help you understand the tactics of the power-hungry.
 By understanding the machinations of would-be rulers, you can prepare yourself.